bujosa/hydrogen-labs/challenge.md

+# Hydrogen Labs

-# Coding Challenge: Procedural Macro for Dynamic Rust Code Generation from JSON - Hydrogen Labs
+### Coding Challenge: Procedural Macro for Dynamic Rust Code Generation from JSON

 ## Objective
 Create a Rust procedural macro that reads a JSON file and generates Rust functions based on its contents.
 The challenge is dynamically creating Rust functions at compile time, based on the names specified in a JSON file.
 This should take you 1-3 hours to complete.